• 15325343_965642446874642_6228788286409510473_o.jpg

 Non- Muslims visitors who want to gain a more basic understanding of Islam, or those who have an interest in Islam and are looking for additional information, resources or have a particular question, please send us e-mail: outreach@greenvillemasjid.com OR imam@greenvillemasjid.com

-What we would like to explain to our non-Muslim friends is (i) why Muslims follow Islam, and (ii) the rationale behind their adherence to the religion.
+What we wish to explain to our non-Muslim friends is, first, why Muslims choose to follow Islam, and second, the rationale behind their commitment to it.

-Muslims believe that there is an absolute truth and that we do not necessarily act on "imperfect knowledge", as some believe.
-Our logic necessitates that one of the following options must be correct:
+Muslims believe that objective truth exists and that faith is not based on “imperfect knowledge,” as is sometimes suggested.
+From a logical standpoint, one of the following must be true:

 1. There is only one god, OR